Hirsch & Lyon: A Top Arizona Accident Law Firm

 You can provide comprehensive information about the severity of your injuries with medical records, information about how they impair you and, in some cases, expert or eyewitnesses who can attest to the severity of your injuries.
-Your Arizona injury attorney will help you determine the best types of evidence to present to showcase the seriousness of your accident injuries.
+Your Phoenix injury lawyer will help you determine the best types of evidence to present to showcase the seriousness of your accident injuries.

 Do You Have to Go to Court to Obtain Compensation for a Serious Injury?

 Many people who are coping with serious injuries do not want the stress associated with going to court to make a claim for compensation.
 For many accident victims, attending court proceedings or going through a full trial is not necessary.
 That’s because a significant number of accident claims are resolved through out-of-court settlements.

 Settlements can benefit both would-be plaintiffs and potential defendants in a civil case.
 When you settle your claim arising from a serious injury, you can benefit because you avoid the stress and time associated with a trial and you receive compensation sooner.
 The potential defendant also gets more certainty in knowing how much the case will cost and he or she can avoid legal fees.
 Because there is incentive for both parties to settle their claims, the majority of personal injury cases do get resolved through settlements — including cases in which serious injury occurred.

 Should You Settle a Claim Arising From a Serious Injury?